Kathleen Fitzpatrick Visiting Fellowships in the

 Within the project, the Kathleen Fitzpatrick Visiting Fellowships support outstanding female researchers to build the Project’s research capacity, undertake innovative research programs and mentor early career researchers.
 As such, the Kathleen Fitzpatrick Visiting Fellowships allow outstanding female doctoral and early career researchers the opportunity to visit Melbourne and work with the program for one to two months each year.

-Funding of up to AUD$3000 will be considered for the Kathleen Fitzpatrick Visiting Fellow, towards the costs of travel to, and accommodation in Melbourne.
+Funding of up to AUD$4,000 will be considered for the Kathleen Fitzpatrick Visiting Fellow, towards the costs of travel and accommodation in Melbourne and reimbursed at the end of the visit).
 Visiting fellows from outside Australia are responsible for obtaining and funding any necessary visas.

 Applicants for the Doctoral Visiting Fellowships must be currently enrolled in doctoral study on a topic related to the work of the Laureate Program.